Devaluation: 1967 devaluation

+From now the pound abroad is worth 14% or so less in terms of other currencies.
+It does not mean, of course, that the pound here in Britain, in your pocket or purse or in your bank, has been devalued.
+What it does mean is that we shall now be able to sell more goods abroad on a competitive basis.

+Nevertheless the devaluation forced James Callaghan to resign as Chancellor of the Exchequer, making way for Roy Jenkins.

 Other economies

 The People's Bank of China devalued the renminbi twice within two days by 1.9% and 1% in July 2015 in response to slowing economic growth, leading to the 2015–2016 Chinese stock market turbulence.
 Although the devaluation was welcomed by the International Monetary Fund, it led the United States Department of the Treasury to label China as a currency manipulator in 2019.
 On 5 August 2019, China devalued its currency in response to the imposition of trade tariffs by the United States against China.

 India devalued the Indian rupee by 35% in 1966.
+In July 1991, facing an external payment crisis, India devalued the rupee about 18% in USD terms.

 Mexico devalued the Mexican peso against the United States dollar in 1994 in preparation for the North American Free Trade Agreement, leading to the Mexican peso crisis.

 On January 11, 1994, France decided to devaluate the CFA franc in 14 African countries in Central Africa and West Africa.